bankai-development/repo_locker/README.md

 Web application written in Elixir that listens for the creation of a repository for an organization and protects the master branch.

-## Variables
+## Environment Variables

 - GITHUB_TOKEN (required in prod environment)
   - You need this for RepoLocker to access your Github account.
 I recommend creating a new token.

-- REPO_LOCKER_USER (required in prod environment)
-  - Basic Auth Username

-- REPO_LOCKER_PASS (required in prod environment)
-  - Basic Auth Password

 - MIX_ENV - Application Environment
   - default dev - options: [dev, prod, test])

+- MENTION_TARGET - Who to notify when issue created
+  - This is optional and will notify owner if you do not set a specific person to notify.

 - PORT - Port you want application to run on
   - default 4000

+- REPO_LOCKER_PASS (required in prod environment)
+  - Basic Auth Password

+- REPO_LOCKER_USER (required in prod environment)
+  - Basic Auth Username

 ## Getting Started